 Controller-based vs. Controllerless SDN Underlay Automation

 How the automation is achieved is where things get interesting.
 The more traditional SDN approach is based on the Open Networking Foundation’s (ONF) OpenFlow protocol.
 In this architecture, all the network fabric state is kept in a centralized SDN controller, physically separate from the network switches, and the forwarding tables in the switches are programmed via the OpenFlow protocol.
-Examples of solutions that use this approach come from Big Switch Networks or leverage open source controllers such as Open Daylight (ODL) or ONOS.
+Examples of solutions that use this approach come from Big Switch Networks or leverage open-source controllers such as Open Daylight (ODL) or ONOS.
 To achieve high availability, typical best practice dictates three redundant controllers per location.
-This is certainly a workable approach for a single large data center, but it can run into economic feasibility challenges with smaller or geographically distributed sites, because the network team needs to pay for and deploy three servers along with three controllers at every site.
-Two sites equals six controllers, three sites equals nine controllers and so on.
+This is certainly a workable approach for a single large data center, but it can run into economic feasibility challenges with smaller or geographically distributed sites because the network team needs to pay for and deploy three servers along with three controllers at every site.
+Two sites equal six controllers, three sites equal nine controllers, and so on.

 Once SDN is deployed, the underlay can be managed as a single fabric, so it’s easy to make configuration changes or troubleshoot across all switches in the fabric with a single command or query.
 SDN can be used to set up any topology for the underlay, including Layer 2 or Layer 3 between leaf and spine, and automation increases agility and reduces operational costs and human errors significantly.

 Once you have the underlay established, the next step is to virtualize the network by creating an overlay network.
 The overlay network is constructed by creating software tunnels between virtualized endpoints with an encapsulation technology such as VXLAN, software-based switches and software-based routers.
 This method of software abstraction is agnostic to the physical server connections and the underlying network topology.

 Overlay network virtualization has a number of important benefits, including scalability, multi-tenant security and operational agility.